Unboxed-Software/solana-course/content/hello-world-program.md

 First, lets bring into scope everything we’ll need from the `solana_program` crate.

-- `AccountInfo` is a struct within the `account_info` module that allows us to access account information
+- `AccountInfo` - a struct within the `account_info` module that allows us to access account information
-- `entrypoint` is a macro that declares the entry point of the program
+- `entrypoint` - a macro that declares the entry point of the program
-- `ProgramResult` is a type within the `entrypoint` module that returns either a `Result` or `ProgramError`
+- `ProgramResult` - a type within the `entrypoint` module that returns either a `Result` or `ProgramError`
-- `Pubkey` is a struct within the `pubkey` module allows us to access addresses as a public key
+- `Pubkey` - a struct within the `pubkey` module that allows us to access addresses as a public key
-- `msg` is a macro allows us to print messages to the program log
+- `msg` - a macro allows us to print messages to the program log

 ```rust
 use solana_program::{